robertpop99/weighted_padim/README.md

 # Weighted PaDiM

 Implementation of Weighted PaDiM, an unsupervised anomaly detection method for identifying volcanic deformation patterns in InSAR imagery.
-The approach extends PaDiM by applying layer-specific weights during feature extraction.
+The approach extends PaDiM in two ways: (1) layer-specific weights are applied during feature extraction, and (2) the standard Mahalanobis-distance anomaly score is replaced by the negative log-likelihood of the observed feature vectors under the learned multivariate Gaussian model.

+## Main Modifications to PaDiM

+- Layer-specific weighting of extracted features.
+- Negative log-likelihood scoring based on the learned multivariate Gaussian distribution instead of the standard Mahalanobis-distance score.
+- Adaptation to volcanic deformation detection in InSAR imagery.

 ## Installation